learn-co-curriculum/dsc-data-science-env-config/README.md

 You need to start by navigating into this project folder.
 If you run `pwd` to print your working directory in your terminal, you should be inside the folder we cloned down.
 If the name of the current working directory is not "dsc-data-science-env-config", then you need to move into that folder - follow the steps above.

+The instructions to create the environment are slightly different for MacOS and Windows, because they need to use different environment files, so make sure you follow the instructions relevant to your operating system.

+**MacOS**: run `conda env create -f environment.yml`

-Then to create the environment, type `conda env create -f environment.yml`.
+**Windows**: run `conda env create -f windows.yml`

 Depending on the speed of your computer and your internet connection it may take up to five minutes for this to complete.
 While it does you should see output similar to that displayed below start to appear in your terminal.

 MacOS Example: